differentpla-net/differentpla-net.github.io/_posts/2014-05-10-adding-lager-handlers-at-runtime.md

     supervisor:start_child(lager_handler_watcher_sup, [lager_event, {Module, Id}, Config]).

-Or like this, for `lager_syslog_backend`, which doesn't need an ID (because you'd usually only have one), and where the configuration is given differently:
+Or like this, for `lager_syslog_backend`, where the configuration is given differently:

     Module = lager_syslog_backend,
     Ident = "ident",